Trip Details at-a-Glance

 It is a good idea to carry a photocopy of the photo page and the entry stamp page of your passport as an additional piece of identification, as well as two extra passport photos.

-US citizens do not need a visa for Argentina but there is a Reciprocity Fee for US and Canadian citizens that must be purchased online prior to departure.
+US citizens do not need a visa for Chile and Argentina, but there is a Reciprocity Fee for US and Canadian citizens that must be purchased online prior to departure.
 The fee amount fluctuates so please double check prior to departure.
 You can pay the fee with a credit card.
 The fee is valid for 10 years or the duration of the passport’s validity.
+A Tourist Card is issued to visitors in Chile.

 If you are a citizen of any country other than the US, check with a local consulate for entry requirements.